Nestlé Pure Life

-Nestlé Pure Life is a brand of bottled water from Nestlé Waters globally and BlueTriton Brands in North America.
+Nestlé Pure Life is a brand of bottled water from Nestlé Waters globally and licensed to BlueTriton Brands in North America.
 The brand was first established in 1998 in Pakistan and is now available in 21 countries in Asia, the Americas, Africa, and Europe.
 In early April 2021, the sale of Nestlé Waters North America's bottling operations, including Nestlé Pure Life, to One Rock Capital Partners LLC and Metropoulos & Co. was concluded.

 History

-Nestlé Pure Life was first launched in 1998 in Pakistan.
-In 2000, Nestlé Pure Life started being sold in Europe.
+Nestlé Pure Life was first launched in 1998 in Pakistan, and started being sold in Europe in 2000.

+Pakistan

+The first critical report on Nestlé Pure Life's negative impact on environment and the enjoyment of the human right to water in Pakistan was authored by human rights advocate Nils Rosemann and published by Actionaid Pakistan and Swiss Coalition of Development Organisations in 2005.
+A report in 2006 called for stronger regulation of and adherence by Nestlé Water to existing regulations and to be accountable to its social and environmental commitments.
+Notwithstanding numerous press statements by Nestlé an audit report ordered by the Supreme Court of Pakistan found that Nestlé Water extracts water without any costs, and the Supreme Court "termed the margins of distributors and retailers ‘very high’ and ‘unjustified’ as compared to the private company’s profit".